Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 ```
 <!-- prettier-ignore-end -->

-The variable `cleanCountertop` references a function that prints details about cleaning a kitchen.
+The variable `cleanCountertop` references a function that prints details about cleaning our countertop.

 The variable `bakeCake` references a different function that prints details about baking a cake.